almaan/ST-mLiver/README.md

 ## Accessing Data

 While GitHub supports storage of large files via the LFS system, we have placed our files at an external site to prevent unnecessary use of resources.
-The count matrices, spot files, HE-images and masks can be accessed at [this](link).
+The count matrices, spot files, HE-images and masks can be accessed at [this](link) link.
 To download all data and place it in the expected (by the scripts) location, you can also go to `scripts`, open a terminal and do:

 ```sh
 $> chmod +x ./fetch-data.sh